ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/controls.rst

       rhel7stig_audit_complex: yes

 :ref:`Disruption High <status-Disruption-High>`
-  These controls are classified as having a high likelihood of distruption on a system and disabled by default.
-Automatic rememdiation can be enabled by setting the appropriate variables, however the deployer should be aware that they are often disabled because they could cause harm to a subset of systems.
+  These controls are classified as having a high likelihood of disruption on a system and disabled by default.
+Automatic remediation can be enabled by setting the appropriate variables, however the deployer should be aware that they are often disabled because they could cause harm to a subset of systems.
 Each control has notes that explains the caveats of the control